brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 Another factor to consider is the availability of magic items.
 There are basic versions of spears (and yklwas), but there’s a far greater variety of magic staffs available with a variety of effects.
 For instance, the Staff of Defense can really help increase your defenses, and the Spider Staff can give you some useful utility options as well as bonus damage.
 If you really want to use spears, you might talk to your DM about reflavoring a magic sword as a spear to give you some more options.

+### Can I Use a Baseball Bat?

+Sure.
+Just use a quarterstaff and call it a baseball bat.
+That's probably the best way to go about doing this if you want a Harley Quinn type character.

 ## <a name="Getting-the-Most-From-Your-Attacks"></a>Getting the Most From Your Attacks